| Title: | Positive Time Series Regression |

 ‘significance stars’.

-computes and returns a list
+The function summary.ptsr computes and returns a list

-of summary statistics of the fitted model given in object
+of summary statistics of the fitted model given in object.

-Returns a list of class summary.ptsr
+Returns a list of class summary.ptsr, which contains the

 following components: